 After spending a half hour inside of the Daito Pagoda, Julia and I explored the rest of the Garan complex.
 The old temples set in the lush forest of Koyasan had a very magical feel to it.
 It was getting late and cold, and we had to make it to our temple by 5 oclock.
 We did a little more walking around Koyasan before deciding to head back to our temple for an evening of shojin ryori and the warm water of the onsen.

 After a night spent at a Koyasan temple and a morning of prayer, Julia and I ventured out into the cold morning towards Okunoin Temple.
-You can take a bus from to Okunoin Temple, but Julia and I decided to walk there through Okunoin’s cemetery.
+You can take a bus to Okunoin Temple, but Julia and I decided to walk there through Okunoin’s cemetery.
 Okunoin Temple is the resting place of Kobo Daishi.
 It is said that Kobo Daishi did not die, but instead is suspended in an eternal state of meditation.
 Okunoin is the destination for many pilgrims in Japan and is considered to be one of the most sacred and revered sites in the entire country.

 The path to Okunoin through the cemetary consists of three bridges, with the first bridge denoting the official entrance.